StableMamba: Distillation-free Scaling of Large SSMs for Images and Videos: Results

 \subsection{Evaluation on Video Recognition}

 After pre-training on IN1K, we fine-tune the models on two large-scale datasets.
-The first dataset, K400~\cite{kay2017k400}, includes approximately 240,000 training videos and 19,000 validation videos, each about 10 seconds long, spanning 400 different human action classes.
-The second dataset, SSv2~\cite{goyal2017ssv2}, consists of around 220,000 videos: 168,000 for training, 24,000 for validation, and 27,000 for testing, covering 174 different classes.
+The first dataset, K400~\citep{kay2017k400}, includes approximately 240,000 training videos and 19,000 validation videos, each about 10 seconds long, spanning 400 different human action classes.
+The second dataset, SSv2~\citep{goyal2017ssv2}, consists of around 220,000 videos: 168,000 for training, 24,000 for validation, and 27,000 for testing, covering 174 different classes.

-\textbf{Evaluation Setup:} For fine-tuning, we use a batch size of 32 for tiny and a batch size of 16 for small variants (constrained due to GPU memory limit).
-We set the number of linear warm-up epochs to 5, and the total number of epochs to 70 for K400 and 35 for SSv2 as in~\cite{li2024videomamba}.
+\textbf{Evaluation Setup:} For fine-tuning, we use a batch size of 32 for tiny and a batch size of 16 for small variants due to the GPU memory limit.
+We set the number of linear warm-up epochs to 5, and the total number of epochs to 70 for K400 and 35 for SSv2 as in~\citep{li2024videomamba}.
 We use AdamW as an optimizer and a learning rate of 4e-4.
-The complete list of hyperparameters for reproducibility is provided in the supp. material.
+The complete list of hyperparameters for reproducibility is provided in \cref{tab:hyperparameters}.

-\textbf{Results:} StableMamba demonstrates superior performance in downstream video recognition tasks compared to VideoMamba, which is the only mamba architecture that can be applied to videos.
+\textbf{Results:} StableMamba demonstrates superior performance in downstream video recognition tasks compared to VideoMamba, which is the only Mamba architecture that can be applied to videos.
 On the K400 dataset in \cref{tab:k400}, StableMamba tiny and small outperform their VideoMamba counterparts without distillation.
 Distillation improves the accuracy for the middle models, but even with distillation StableMamba-M$^\dagger$ improves the accuracy of VideoMamba-M$^\dagger$ by $+0.6$, which is a substantial improvement on this dataset.
 The results on the SSv2 dataset shown in \cref{tab:ssv2} are similar, but the improvements are even larger.
 StableMamba-M$^\dagger$ improves the accuracy of VideoMamba-M$^\dagger$ by $+0.8$.